danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Getting-Started.md

         WindowGroup {
             RootView()
                 .onChange(of: scenePhase, perform: syncStoreData)
-                .environmentObject(storeContext)
         }
     }
 }

 private extension MyApp {

-    // I use a service provider to resolve services, but you
-    // can create a service directly, like this: var storeService: StoreService {
-        let productIds = ["com.your-app.productid"]
-        let service = StandardStoreService(
-            productIds: productIds,
-            context: storeContext
-        )
-    }

     func syncStoreData(for phase: ScenePhase) {
-        guard phase == .active else { return
+        guard phase == .active else { return }
+        let ids = ["com.your-app.productid"]
+        let service = StandardStoreService(productIds: ids)
         Task {
-            try await storeService.syncStoreData()
+            try await storeService.syncStoreData(to: context)
         }
     }
 }
 ```

-Since the standard implementations automatically sync changes to the provided context, injecting the context as an environment object will make the global state available to the entire app.
+You can inject the context as an `EnvironmentObject` to make the global state available to the entire app.